PentaHelix/pentahelix.github.io/_posts/2016-07-04-analysing-your-chances.md

 ## The games

 While there are hundreds of gambling sites, they all feature essentially the same games.
-In this guide I will disect their mechanics and show you how you can calculate the chances of you winning, as well as bust some common myths.
+In this guide I will disect their mechanics and show you how you can estimate the chances of you winning, as well as bust some common myths.

 ### Myths